oskarvonephesos/BSOUND/README.md

 The idea is very simple: BSOUND takes in audio from your default audio input and sends it through a customizable FX chain and out to your default audio output.

-# INSTALLING
+# INSTALLING ON MAC OS X

 Navigate to the downloaded directory, type 'make && make clean' and if no errors come up, start up BSOUND.
 This expects some frameworks to be in their system default locations (which maybe isn't a good idea) and so on and so forth, but it's worth a shot (and the makefile is so short, I'm sure you can edit it to your heart's content).
+If your missing many frameworks, try downloading XCode CommandLineTools (and changing the appropriate paths in the makefile).

-The loading and saving expect 4 files for the save slots: saving will just create files if none are in the expected place, but loading will complain, so keep that in mind if you relocate the executable.
-Likewise, BSOUND expects the "manual" and "welcome text" files included in this repository to be in the same file as the executable.
+The loading and saving expect 4 files for the save slots; saving will just create files if none are in the expected place, but loading will complain, so keep that in mind if you relocate the executable.
+Likewise, BSOUND expects the "manual" and "welcome text" files included in this repository to be in the same directory as the executable (and will likely throw an error otherwise).